hanfang/forceps/README.md

 marlin
 ==============
 marlin is a tool for designing RNA antisense oligonucleotides.
-It is built with the Smith–Waterman algorithm for local sequence alignment, while allowing both Wobble pairing and Watson-Crick pairing. marlin reports the number of edit distances, mismatches, insertions, deletions, back to back ed, and ed near either end of the query sequence.
+It is built with the Smith–Waterman algorithm for end gap free local sequence alignment, while allowing both Wobble pairing and Watson-Crick pairing.

+marlin reports the number of edit distance (ED), mismatches (MM), insertions (INS), deletions (DEL), back-to-back (B2B) ED, and ED near either end of the query sequence.

 marlin report format: